hpehl/map-reduce/README.md

 1. optional filter
 1. optional list of reducing attributes

+## Address Template

 The address template is a resource address with one or multiple wildcards like `host=master/server-config=*`.
 The address template is resolved to a list of fully qualified resource addresses.
 For each resolved address a `read-resource(include-runtime=true)` operation is executed.
-If a filter is specified, the results are matched against the filter value(s).
-Finally the results are reduced according to the list of reducing attributes.

 ## Filter

-The result of a map / reduce operation can be filtered against a list of name / value pairs.
-Each filter is compared using `equals()`.
+If a filter is specified, the results of a map / reduce operation are matched against the filter value(s).
+Each filter value is compared using `equals()`.
 If you specify multiple filters, they're evaluated using conjunction by default:

 ```java
 ModelNode address = new ModelNode();